ceph/ceph/doc/cephfs/mount-using-kernel-driver.rst

   cephuser@.cephfs=/     /mnt/ceph    ceph    mon_addr=192.168.0.1:6789,noatime,_netdev    0       0

-If the ``secret`` or ``secretfile`` options are not specified then the mount helper will attempt to find a secret for the given ``name`` in one of the configured keyrings.
+If the ``secret`` or ``secretfile`` options are not specified, the mount helper will attempt to find a secret for the given ``name`` in one of the configured keyrings.

-See `User Management`_ for details on CephX user management and mount.ceph_ manual for more options it can take.
+See `User Management`_ for details on CephX user management and the mount.ceph_ manual for a list of the options it recognizes.
 For troubleshooting, see :ref:`kernel_mount_debugging`.

 .. _fstab: ../fstab/#kernel-driver